 Agricultural and Health-Related Products

 Agricultural and health-related products are subject to specific and different voluntary standards and mandatory technical regulations.
-Medical devices, pharmaceuticals, and foods are the purview of the National Administration of Drugs, Foods, and Medical Devices (Administración Nacional de Medicamentos, Alimentos y Tecnologia Medica or ANMAT) at http://www.anmat.gob.ar/webanmat/institucional/que_es_la_ANMAT_en.asp
+Medical devices, pharmaceuticals, and foods are the purview of the National Administration of Drugs, Foods, and Medical Devices (Administración Nacional de Medicamentos, Alimentos y Tecnologia Medica, ANMAT).

-Argentina, as an active MERCOSUR member, participates in the development of MERCOSUR standards and regulations.
-The MERCOSUR Standards AssociationAsociación MERCOSUR de Normalización or AMN, (previously known as the Comité MERCOSUR de Normalización), is composed of the standards institutes of Argentina, Brazil, Paraguay, and Uruguay and develops and harmonizes regional standards.
+Argentina, as an active MERCOSUR member, participating in the development of MERCOSUR standards and regulations.
+The MERCOSUR Standards AssociationAsociación MERCOSUR de Normalización or AMN (previously known as the Comité MERCOSUR de Normalización) is composed of the standards institutes of Argentina, Brazil, Paraguay, and Uruguay and develops and harmonizes voluntary regional standards.
 The Executive Secretariat of the AMN is located in Sao Paulo, Brazil.
-Voluntary standards are developed in 16 technical committees and deal mostly with steel products, cement and concrete, and electrical safety.
-Several hundred standards are at different stages of preparation or in a work plan.

-Regional technical regulations are developed and/or harmonized by MERCOSUR governments in Sub Working Group 3 in the following fields: automotive, foods, metrology, safety issues for electrical products, toys, and pre-measured products.
-Separate working groups, such as those on telecommunications and health issues, also focus on mandatory technical requirements for their particular sectors.
-Approved MERCOSUR regulations are not automatically applicable in each country.
+Regional technical regulations are developed and/or harmonized by MERCOSUR governments in Sub Working Group 3.
+Approved MERCOSUR technical regulations are not automatically applicable in each country.
 To be applicable, harmonized MERCOSUR regulations must be adopted by each country.
-The four countries generally adopt all MERCOSUR regulations, though at different speeds.
+The four countries generally adopt all MERCOSUR regulations, though at varying speeds.